-Sometimes, toddlers hit themselves or bang their heads in excitement.
+Sometimes, hitting in toddlers or banging their heads comes as exhibiting excitement.
 It may seem serious, but it is normal for toddlers to express strong emotions in different ways.
 Such actions are similar to how adults clap hands or jump in excitement.
 Adults are well-versed with the standard ways to express excitement, while babies aren’t, so they do what they feel like.

 Anecdotal evidence suggests that toddlers may also hit themselves or bang their heads to get relief from pain.
 For instance, if your toddler hits one or both sides of their head or pulls their ears, it could be a sign of ear infection, and if they hit and bite themselves, they might be experiencing teething pain.